PopovMP/config-json/README.md

 # A simple Config helper for nodejs

-**config-json** is very simple, zero dependencies library for reading config files in JSON format.
+**config-json** is a very simple helper for reading config files in JSON format.
 It reads private setting from a separate local config file.

 Homepage: https://github.com/popovmp/config-json